 How to thaw frozen pumpkin puree?

-The best way to thaw frozen pumpkin is to let the portions thaw on the counter for a couple of hours or overnight in the refrigerator.
+- The best way to thaw frozen pumpkin is to let the portions thaw on the counter for a couple of hours or overnight in the refrigerator.

 Recipes to make with leftover canned pumpkin

 Mix all the ingredients, and the pumpkin energy bites are ready in less than 15 minutes.
-I’ve prepared this recipe with less than ½ cup and the energy balls still turned out great.
+I’ve prepared this recipe with less than ¼ cup, and the energy balls still turned out great.

 I love this granola!
-It uses ¼ cup of canned pumpkin, pumpkin pie spice, crunchy pecans, and sweetened with pure maple syrup!
+It uses ⅓ cup of canned pumpkin, pumpkin pie spice, and crunchy pecans and is sweetened with pure maple syrup!
 The smells that come from your oven are amazing!
 We sprinkle this granola on yogurt or pour some in a bowl and enjoy with unsweetened coconut milk.
 Trust me; you’ll never purchase store-bought granola again.

 We all love steel-cut oatmeal for breakfast in our house.
 On the weekends, I’ll make a batch of this steel cut oat recipe and then stir in 1-2 tablespoons of canned pumpkin and spices in the morning we eat it.
 Of course, I’ll add a drizzle of pure maple syrup for a sweet touch.
-If I want it extra creamy I’ll even add a swirl of heavy cream.
+If I want it extra creamy, I’ll add a swirl of cream.
 So delicious!

 Smoothies are a great way to use up all kinds of fruits and vegetables, that includes canned pumpkin!
-In a blender add up ¼ cup of canned pumpkin with some greek yogurt, banana, maple syrup, and pumpkin pie spice for a delicious creamy smoothie filled with all the flavors of pumpkin pie.
+In a blender add up ¼ cup of canned pumpkin with some greek yogurt, banana, maple syrup, and pumpkin pie spice for a deliciously creamy smoothie filled with all the flavors of pumpkin pie.